 If you’re cautious around soy foods because of their content of phytoestrogens, you can feel at ease consuming fermented foods such as miso and tempeh.
 You can find both in the cold section of your health food store and use as directed.
 Make sure you use warm but not hot water to make miso soup, as high temperatures can kill the beneficial bacteria.

 If you have never heard of it, here’s the short version: kombucha is a fermented tea drink which is made using a special fermentation colony called SCOBY (symbiotic cultures of bacteria and yeasts).
-Its history is centuries long and its health benefits are confirmed in a study in the Journal of Medicinal Food.
-You can buy the SCOBY starter online or in health food stores or get it from a friend.
+Its history is centuries long and its health benefits are confirmed in a study in the

 Notes on kombucha tea: